elliottback/Whisky-Reviews/reviews/Imperial 1998 G&M 11 Year Old.md

 * **Color:** yellow gold (0.5)
 * **Nose:** wet grass, whipped cream, almonds, lemon, and fresh asphalt
-* **Taste:** thin, quite green, a little hot; there is a dollup of sour cream and some oak, lime, and Oloroso sherry
+* **Taste:** thin, quite green, a little hot; there is a dollop of sour cream and some oak, lime, and Oloroso sherry
 * **Finish:** medium; graham crackers, creaminess, and some citrus

 There are a few points not in favour for this particular bottle: